Steve Miller (science fiction writer)

-Steve Miller (born July 31, 1950) is an American science fiction writer from Waterville, Maine, best known for his works set in the Liaden universe, written in collaboration with his wife Sharon Lee.
+Steve Miller (July 31, 1950 – February 20, 2024) was an American science fiction writer from Waterville, Maine, best known for his works set in the Liaden universe, written in collaboration with his wife Sharon Lee.

 Background

-Miller was born July 31, 1950 in Baltimore, Maryland.
+Steve Miller was born on July 31, 1950, in Baltimore, Maryland.
 He attended Franklin High School in Reisterstown, Maryland, graduating in 1968; and the University of Maryland, Baltimore County in the late 1960s and 1970s, where he was news editor and managing editor of the campus newspaper, The Retriever and founding president of the Infinity Circle, the school's first science fiction club.
 He served as founding Curator of the UMBC Albin O. Kuhn Library & Gallery's science fiction research collection.
 Miller was an active member of science fiction fandom for many years, serving as Director of Information of the Baltimore Science Fiction Society for some years, and as vice-chair of the bid committee to hold the 38th World Science Fiction Convention in Baltimore (they lost to Boston).

 Miller married Baltimore-area science fiction fan Sue Nice in 1975; they divorced in 1979.
 He and Sharon Lee were married in 1980.
 In 1988, they relocated to central Maine, living for some time in Winslow, Maine.
 In early 2018, they moved "into town" to nearby Waterville (on the other side of the Kennebec River).
+Steve Miller died in Waterville on February 20, 2024, at the age of 73.